How Many 3 Month DOT Medical Cards Can You Have? Essential Facts and Tips

 Illustration of digital tools for tracking DOT medical card compliance

 In the contemporary digital era, managing DOT compliance needn’t be a laborious, time-draining task.
-Digital tools have revolutionized the way fleet managers and drivers can track and maintain …
+Digital tools have revolutionized the way fleet managers and drivers can track and …

 Understanding the DOT Medical Card Grace Period